openshift/enhancements/enhancements/storage/csi-driver-install.md

 Starting with OCP 4.12, we are allowing users to disable creation of StorageClass in case they need CSI driver but don't necessarily need dynamic provisioning in the cluster.

+Another use case is - an admin may not necessarily like how we configure StorageClass in the cluster and hence wants to use their own instead.

 A cluster admin can edit and set `disableStorageClass` field to `true` in `ClusterCSIDriver` object of that driver to disable creation of storageclass.
 This can be done as day-2 operation which will result in deletion of any previously created storageclasses by the CSI operator.